[JAC306] Efficiency Map Creation for IPM Motor Considering Continuous Rating

 Fig. 1 Analysis Flow for Creating an Efficiency Map Considering Continuous Operation

-Continuous Operation Characteristics
+Continuous Drive Characteristics

 Fig. 2 N-T Characteristics Considering Continuous Operation